 Terms and Conditions:

-By submitting your film, whether or not it is chosen to screen at the festival, you agree to allow your film to be part of a DVD of films compiled from the festival and held at the department level as well as distributed to local libraries.
+By submitting your film, whether or not it is chosen to screen at the festival, you agree to allow your film to be part of the Final Cut Film Festival and stored digitally by the Department of Theatre & Media Arts as well as distributed to local libraries.
 However, your film will not be sold.
 All student productions produced with BYU Theatre and Media Arts Department (hereafter “TMA”) resources and submitted to venues by the project leader (“Filmmaker”), such as Final Cut or other distribution venues, will be considered official programs of TMA and used in a number of different ways in support of TMA’s education and promotional efforts.
 The Filmmaker agrees the project is governed by the BYU Intellectual Properties Policy and as such may be used, whole or in part, by BYU’s Theatre and Media Arts Department.
 Therefore, TMA: May have unlimited use of the project for screening in conjunction with the completion, and is granted a non-exclusive license to use the project as part of any future Final Cut screenings and festivals or as part of any education curriculum in any class offered by BYU.
 Reserves the right to broadcast the project as part of a television program representing student work.
 May use the project title, the filmmaker’s name, and personal image, as part of any Final Cut or TMA promotional efforts.
-Agrees that proceeds collected from any Final Cut screening or from distribution of the DVD compilations will be dedicated to the promotion of future Final Cut events or Final Cut Student Filmmaker Grants.
-In addition to participate in any TMA screening, broadcast or DVD compilation, the Filmmaker must warrant that the Filmmaker is the copyright owner of the work (has rights to all literary, visual, and aural materials), the project is free and clear of any liens, claims or encumbrances, and that the Filmmaker has the right to enter into this agreement, and the Filmmaker has not entered into any agreement which will adversely affect TMA’s rights under this agreement, and that TMA’s use of the work will not infringe upon or otherwise violate anyone else’s rights, and that the Filmmaker shall have no obligations of any kind to any other person(s) except as stated herein.
+Agrees that proceeds collected from any Final Cut screening or distribution will be dedicated to the promotion of future Final Cut events or Final Cut Student Filmmaker Grants.
+In addition to participate in any TMA screening, broadcast or compilation, the Filmmaker must warrant that the Filmmaker is the copyright owner of the work (has rights to all literary, visual, and aural materials), the project is free and clear of any liens, claims or encumbrances, and that the Filmmaker has the right to enter into this agreement, and the Filmmaker has not entered into any agreement which will adversely affect TMA’s rights under this agreement, and that TMA’s use of the work will not infringe upon or otherwise violate anyone else’s rights, and that the Filmmaker shall have no obligations of any kind to any other person(s) except as stated herein.
 Because of BYU’s Intellectual Properties Policy, the student is required to provide appropriate credits to TMA for in-kind services, and to report any distribution agreements with the BYU Creative Works Office with the understanding that a portion of the revenues will return to TMA.
 This agreement will supersede any and all other agreements, oral or written, or any other understanding.
 In consideration of this agreement, TMA agrees to promote and display the project as part of the screening.